zaratan/Linael/README.md

-##What is not Linael (and not Cinch)
+##What is not Linael (and why not Cinch)

 It's not a gem.
-You can't add it to an other program this easyly.
+You can't add it to an other program this easily.
 And it is a bit heavier to clone the whole directory.

 It's not only a framework to build features.
 It's a whole bot with embeded features.